tinaponting/protect-wordpress/README.md

 Updated files:

+- Updated: wpcontent folder for more speed and security:)
--Updated: 221014: .htaccess1 for more speed and some files not needed (doubles)
+- Updated: 221014: .htaccess1 for more speed and some files not needed (doubles)
 - Updated: 221013: wp-content .htacces so it protect themes js files:)
 - Updated: 2201008: .htacces1 for betrer spam preotect wp.login/register:)
 - Updated: 2201007: wpcontent uploads folder, no you can only download if you are admin/photo, prevents stealers!